deprimus/Tale/README.md

   - zoom, position and rotation
 - **Transform Manipulation**, with support for:
   - position and rotation
+- **Scene Selector** with support for:
+  - auto-generated thumbnails
+  - custom thumbnails taken any time via `F11` inside the editor
+  - blacklisted scenes, which won't show up in the selector
 - **Other Actions**, such as:
   - Exec, for custom code that runs on the Tale queue
   - Repeat and Delay, for managing other actions
   - Multiplex and Parallel, for orchestrating many actions at the same time
-- **Scene Selector**, with auto-generated or custom scene thumbnails
-- **Editor Macros**, for setting up Tale and adding new props as easily as possible
+- **Await**, for async actions that bypass the Tale queue
+- **Trigger System**, for sending events between completely decoupled scripts
+- **Input Abstraction**, which emulates the old Input Manager but also seamlessly works with the new Input System behind the scenes
+- **Editor Tools**, including:
+  - one-click first setup
+  - support for adding or removing Tale components after the setup
+  - transition and splash scene creation
+  - scene selector thumbnail auto-generator
+- **Debug Tools**, including:
+  - magic stack traces for exceptions, which show where the faulty action was actually created
+  - debug info which displays the current action queue
-- **Script Compiler**, for easily generating Tale code from story scripts
+- **Script Compiler**, for easily generating Tale boilerplate code from story scripts

 You can easily extend Tale by creating your own actions.

-> Check out `Assets/Scripts/Tale/Action/WaitAction.cs` to see how to implement a simple action.
+Check out [WaitAction](https://github.com/deprimus/Tale/blob/master/Assets/Scripts/Tale/Actions/WaitAction.cs) to see how to implement a simple action!

 # Getting started